Size-biased diffusion limits and the inclusion process: Introduction and main results

-Because the thermodynamic limit is a joint limit as $N,L\to\infty$, we are able observe non-trivial dynamics for $\theta = \infty$.
+In this article, we focus on a (joint) thermodynamic limit as $N,L\to\infty$ with $N/L\to\rho$, but our derived scaling limits do not actually depend on the density $\rho$.
+Therefore our approach also extends to different scaling regimes as is discussed in Section~\ref{sec_overview}.
 The measure valued process generated by ${\genInf}$ is the natural extension of the process $\genFin$ (and thus to the Poisson-Dirichlet diffusion generated by ${\genPD}$) when $\theta \to \infty$.
 A first indication for this relationship can already be observed on the level of stationary distributions.
 From Proposition~\ref{prop_equiv_pd_diff_superprocess}(i), we recall that the stationary distribution w.r.t. $\genFin$ is given by the size-biased sample of $\mathrm{PD}(\theta)$.
 Consider $X^{(\theta)}\sim \mathrm{PD}(\theta)$ and sample an index $I \in \N$ such that

 i.e. we pick the index $I$ with size-bias.
 It is well known \cite[Theorem 2.7]{Fe10} that $X_I^{(\theta)}\sim \mathrm{Beta}(1,\theta)$.
 Moreover, Exp(1) is the absorbing state of the deterministic dynamics induced by ${\genInf}$, cf. Corollary~\ref{cor_exp_rever}.
 Now, the following connection between a Beta and an Exponential distribution holds: